pivotal/docs-tap/scst-policy/configuring.md

 1. [Reading `imagePullSecrets` from the `image-policy-registry-credentials` service account](#provide-secrets-iprc-sa) in the deployment namespace.

-Authentication fails in the following scenario:
+Because order in which credentials are loaded matters, authentication will fail in the following scenario:

-- A valid credential is specified in the `ClusterImagePolicy` `secretRef` field, or in the `image-policy-registry-credentials` service account.
 - An invalid credential is specified in the `imagePullSecrets` of the resource or in the service account the resource runs as.
+- Also, a valid credential is specified in the `ClusterImagePolicy` `secretRef` field, or in the `image-policy-registry-credentials` service account.

 To prevent this issue, choose a single authentication method to validate signatures for your resources.

-If you use [containerd-configured registry credentials](https://github.com/containerd/containerd/blob/main/docs/cri/registry.md#configure-registry-credentials) or another mechanism that causes your resources and service accounts to not include an `imagePullSecrets` field, you must provide credentials to the WebHook using one of the following mechanisms:
+If you use [containerd-configured registry credentials](https://github.com/containerd/containerd/blob/main/docs/cri/registry.md#configure-registry-credentials) or another mechanism that causes your resources and service accounts to not include an `imagePullSecrets` field, you must provide credentials to the policy controller using one of the following mechanisms:

 1. Create secret resources in any namespace of your preference that grants read access to the location of your container images and signatures and include it